Estimating uncertainty of earthquake rupture using Bayesian neural network: Uncertainity analysis

 \subsection{Feature uncertainity}

-I use the permutation importance method to determine the source of uncertainty of the test data.
+We used the permutation importance method to determine the source of uncertainty in the test data.
 Permutation importance is a model agnostic method that measures the influencing capacity of a feature by shuffling it and measuring corresponding global performance deviation.
-If a feature is a good predictor, then altering its values will result in a significant reduction in a model’s global performance.
+If a feature is a good predictor, then altering its values reduces the model’s global performance significantly.
 The shuffled feature with the highest performance deviation is the most important and vice versa.
-In this work, F-1 score the performance measuring metric.
+In this work, the F-1 score is the performance measuring metric.

 Figure~\ref{fig:permutation_importance_uncertainity}(a) shows the permutation importance of all the features.
 Normal stresses (sxx and syy) have the highest F-1 score deviation, which is approximate $~7\%$ less than the base performance, followed by the dynamic friction coefficient.
 Geometric feature width has the least contribution role to determine the earthquake rupture.
 These observations are consistent with the observation of~\citet{ahamed2019machine}, where the authors rank the features based on the random forest feature importance algorithm.